 Step-by-Step Photo Rotation

-- Promotion: The photo with the best ratio is auto-placed in the primary spot, visible to new viewers.
+- Promotion: The photo with the best rate is auto-placed in the primary spot, visible to new viewers.

-- Ongoing Refresh: The system may continue re-checking from time to time, especially if new photos are uploaded or user engagement changes.
+- Ongoing Refresh: The system continues re-checking periodically, especially if new photos are uploaded, your location changes, or overall engagement patterns shift significantly.

 Limitations & Why It Might Pick the Wrong Photo

-You may occasionally see Bumble choose a photo you find unflattering or less aligned with your brand.
-Possible reasons:
+You may occasionally see Bumble choose a photo you find unflattering or less aligned with how you want to present yourself.
+Common causes:

-- Small sample: If you’re new or not getting many swipes yet, data is limited.
+- Small sample: If you're new or not getting many swipes yet, a handful of curious swipes on a quirky photo can distort the data.

 Key Insights from Bumble's Official Statements

-Bumble says the Best Photo feature “rotates the first few pictures… to see which photo leads to the most interest” and that they “use technology to ascertain which of your first three Bumble profile photos gets the most right swipes.”
-For many, that’s the entire story.
-But reading between the lines:
+Bumble says the Best Photo feature "rotates the first few pictures… to see which photo leads to the most interest" and that they "use technology to ascertain which of your first three Bumble profile photos gets the most right swipes."
+Reading that statement carefully reveals a few constraints worth noting:

 - They only test your top 3 images.
-If you bury your best photo in slot #4 or #5, it might never get tested at all.
+If you bury your best photo in slot #4 or #5, it will never be evaluated by Best Photo at all.

 Technical Criteria & Hidden Factors